 Pests, Diseases and Other Problems

 Because the bulb is poisonous, deer won’t touch daffodil leaves or flowers.
 Keep an eye on your pets too, as daffodils can be toxic to animals if they eat the flowers or foliage.

-The daffodils contain oxalic acid, and it is this substance which makes them disagreeable to pests.
+The daffodils contain oxalic acid which makes them disagreeable to pests.
 So rats, mice and other rodents won’t dig up or eat the bulbs, either.

 If you get the sap of daffodils on your skin, you may find you develop a skin irritation or rash; this will be more pronounced if you have an existing skin allergy, or particularly sensitive skin.

 The most common pest you will encounter is the Narcissus bulb fly; there are other insects which can also cause damage such as bulb scale mite, slugs, and narcissus nematode.

 The main disease problems will occur if the ground is too wet or waterlogged; these are the fungal infections, bulb rot and viruses.

 Daffodils can produce healthy foliage, but fail to flower.
 This is known as daffodil blindness.
 Of the many causes, the most likely cause of the problem is not planting the bulbs sufficiently deeply, or planting them too deeply.